 Being able to see what's ahead makes the drive safer!
 Photo: Flickr/poppofacticus

 Real-life data indicates that despite the dramatic increase in mobile phone use while driving, the strict laws put in place are effective in ensuring that accidents caused by mobile use while driving make up just a small percentage of Australia's annual road toll.

 A 5-year study analysing 8 million hands-free calls found that just 2 confirmed crashes occurred during phone use.

 There's a higher risk of accidents caused by falling asleep, driving fatigued or intoxicated than using your mobile in a legal way.

 However, it’s entirely possible that accidents during hands-free calls are under-reported.

 When a fatal crash occurs, the true circumstances behind the accident aren’t always included in the immediate data, only becoming apparent later down the track.

-One example is a 2012 accident where a truck hit a 9 year old boy.
-In the court hearing which occurred some years later, mobile phone distraction was found to have cause the accident.
+One example is a 2012 accident where a truck hit a 9-year-old boy.
+In the court hearing which occurred some years later, mobile phone distraction was found to have caused the accident.
 This wasn’t recorded in initial accident data.

 Should mobile phone use be totally illegal?

-The minimal driving safety impact observed for drivers who legally used handsfree devices makes a strong argument for keeping use of hands free mobile use legal, especially for solo drivers on long drives, when drivers need some form of stimulation to fight fatigue.
+The minimal driving safety impact observed for drivers who legally used handsfree devices makes a strong argument for keeping used of hands-free mobile use legal, especially for solo drivers on long drives, when drivers need some form of stimulation to fight fatigue.